 We all seem to have a family member who gets under our skin just about every time we talk to them.
-Even the most tolerant, patient and loving person has pet peeves and certain people just push our buttons.
+Even the most tolerant, patient, and loving person has pet peeves and certain people just push our buttons.

 My personal pet peeve is people who talk too much and are not truly “present” during a conversation.
-Sure, we all check out every now and then depending on what all is going on at the time.
+Sure, we all check out every now and then depending on what is going on at the time.
 Or perhaps we are nervous in a certain situation and rattle on more than we should to fill awkward pauses.
 However, there are those who behave this way consistently in conversations with others.

 You know the type.
 These people like to hear themselves talk and seem to think there is nothing you can add to the conversation they don’t already know.
-They have an inflated sense of self-importance, need attention and desperately want to impress others.
-It’s exasperating to try to communicate with this self-centered personality type, often referred to as conversational narcissisism.
+They have an inflated sense of self-importance, need attention, and desperately want to impress others.
+It’s exasperating to try to communicate with this self-centered personality type, often referred to as conversational narcissism.
 Here are the specific behaviors that really get to me:

-People who talk too much don’t ask questions
+People who talk too much don’t ask questions.

 Rarely does this type of person ask questions.
 Why would they?
 It’s much more fun to talk about themselves.
 If they do ask a question, and usually it’s just one, they interrupt your answer quickly to relate something you said back to themselves.
 It’s obvious they are more focused on their next response than on what you are saying.

-People who talk too much answer questions you don’t ask
+People who talk too much answer questions you don’t ask.

 This personality type also happily answers questions, but more often than not, the answer is not actually a response to the question asked.
 Is this because they weren’t listening in the first place to your questions?
 Or is it because they don’t know the answer and don’t want to admit it?
 Either way, I don’t appreciate the long-winded monologue that inevitably follows.
 At best, listening to their response is boring, but honestly, that’s not such a big deal in a casual setting when you asked the question simply to make conversation.
-However, it’s extremely frustrating when you ask for a question to which you actually need or want a thoughtful answer.
+However, it’s extremely frustrating when you ask a question to which you actually need or want a thoughtful answer.

-People who talk too much give unsolicited advice and are know-it-alls
+People who talk too much give unsolicited advice and are know-it-alls.

 Advice not asked for is really just criticism.
 It’s as simple as that.
 People who give advice, often without bothering to fully understand the situation or ask questions for clarification, are letting you know they know better than you what’s best for you.
 Why would someone be arrogant enough to think they know what’s best for another adult, especially without knowing the important details?
 And think about how it feels when someone says “I know just how you feel” at a time you need support.
 No one knows how someone else feels; this is just a way to control the conversation and bring it back around to focus on them.
 It’s a backhanded way of letting you know they don’t need to hear more about the situation.
 They’re not interested.
 In both these scenarios, these individuals are not trying to be helpful, rather they just want you to know they know more than you.